ATProtocol-Community/atprotocommunitywiki/atmosphereconf/seattle2025/private-data.md

 Bookmarks
 Private votes, aggregatable but not viewable
 "Private" = visible to friends or colleagues; people i have a meat space relatoinship with and can retaliate against personally if they break trust
-Oath scopes for access to private records
+Oauth scopes for access to private records
-Oath scopes
+Oauth scopes
 Block Pri...
 PDS > Relay > App View, relays that block malicious app views Personal data
 How do 3rd party apps get notified of new private posts w/o firehouse ? assuming authorization)